Erwan-ui/portaire/README.md

 In order to run the app you can clone the repo, run `npm install` and `npm start` in the console.

 In order to run the tests you can run `npm test` in the console.

+Here is a credit card number that passes the Luhn algorithm: 4417 1234 5678 9113.